top of page

 1. How many cars and employees do you have?

-• Two cars, one driver.
-Me.
-I have an Acura MDX, which is very comfortable, all wheel drive, fits 4 adults comfortably, and a third row seat for smaller statured types.
+• Acura MDX, which is very comfortable, all wheel drive, fits 4 adults comfortably, and a third row seat for smaller statured types.
 More luggage space and can add a cargo carrier in the hitch.

 2. How long have you been in the shuttle business?
-(Visit my webpage too.)

 • I started at the end of 2023.
 It occurred to me there might be a need so I floated the idea on Facebook to friends and they said go for it.
 I created a simple web page, ordered business cards, and posted on Facebook that my services were available.